 PIML Business Rules of Conduct & Personal Investing Rules

-2019 marks the 25th anniversary of the founding of Platinum Asset Management.
-From small beginnings with four investment professionals and a handful of support staff working from a makeshift office, Platinum has grown into one of Australia’s most trusted global equities managers with $25 billion under management (as at 31 May 2019).
+2020 marks 26 years of the founding of Platinum Asset Management.
+From small beginnings with four investment professionals and a handful of support staff working from a makeshift office, Platinum has grown into one of Australia’s most trusted global equities managers with $22 billion under management (as at 30 April 2020).

 Platinum’s business is managing clients’ money.
 We charge clients a fee for doing so and these fees are our chief source of revenue.
 We, at Platinum, have a simple core belief: if we responsibly and successfully look after our clients’ money, our business should prosper.
 A failure to understand and commit to this priority will not result in an enduring asset management business; marketing, commissions and other selling practices notwithstanding.